roguehistory/Hist_Digh3814/content/en/week/6/instructions.md

 ### Record and Reflect

+You may make your repository private **or** public.

+If you make it private, **make sure to 'invite user shawngraham'** to your repository so that I may view it.
+(See the [Github instructions](/week/1/github) for a reminder.)

-1. As you did for week one, make another notes.md entry and put it in your private github repository for week 6.
+1. As you did for week one, make another notes.md entry and put it in your github repository for week 6.

 2. In your reflective journal, drawing on your annotations of what you've read, your notes from what you've listened to, and the work you've done (both the successes and the not-quite-successes) discuss what you have observed from the topic models (and what you did last week) in the context of what you have read this week.
 Can you identify issues or trends that make you hopeful for the discipline?
 How do our course materials stack up - is there something that needs changing?
 Maybe it's something that I can change **right now**, and if that's the case, then I need to know.
 Begin the reflection by quoting (w/ citation) one sentence from the readings that resonates with you: you don't have to explain why, but you might select something that is personally meaningful, or leaves you confused, or makes you happy, or intrigues you to know more... etc. Put your journal entry in your repo.

 ### Log Your Work

-You may make your repository private **or** public.

-If you make it private, **Make sure to 'invite user shawngraham'** to your repository so that I may view it.
-(See the [Github instructions](/week/1/github) for a reminder.)

 You can log the link to your repository on [this form](https://forms.gle/9BMvFeFda9qq36fAA).